 Providing data to back up the need for changes is one factor in keeping staff engaged with the QMS and providing increased job satisfaction.

-It's worth noting that evidence-based decision making is one of the seven underlying principles of the ISO 9001:2015 standard, although it's not explicitly mentioned in the internal audit clause this principle should be factored into the corrective action and follow-up stages of the audit process.
+This type of evidence-based decision making is one of the seven underlying principles of the ISO 9001:2015 standard.
+And even though it's not explicitly mentioned in the internal audit clause, this principle should be factored into the corrective action and follow-up stages of the audit process.

 Encouraging involvement in, acceptance of, and support for internal audits are vital for the long-term sustainability and success of the audit program.
 Communicating the positive outcomes and benefits that result from the program is one way of ensuring this.

-For example, if an auditor identifies a problem related to product quality and the department manager subsequently devises a solution that decreases customer complaints, the organization can highlight and communicate these positive results along with the methods the team used to diagnose the problem, identify the solution, and verify the success.
+For example, if an auditor identifies a problem related to product quality and the department manager subsequently devises a solution that decreases customer complaints, the organization can communicate these results along with the methods the team used to diagnose the problem, identify the solution and verify the success.
 In that way, the rest of the business learns from the process and is more likely to be enthusiastic about achieving similar outcomes in their areas.

-Formally acknowledging and rewarding those involved in the audit process and in creating the solution provides a positive feedback loop and offers encouragement and incentive for everyone to play a part in the audit program and help develop a culture of improvement.
+This type of recognition and reward creates a positive feedback loop and offers encouragement and incentive for everyone to play a part in the audit program and help develop a culture of improvement.
 Recognition might be as simple as highlighting the employees in the company newsletter or sending a note of appreciation from the CEO, right through to monetary rewards and formal awards ceremonies.